Bracket For Hydraulic Top Cover Removal, Massey Ferguson 35

 Once the bracket is attached by the 2 pins and the handle is fixed to the top cover (on the seat fastening bolts) then you can flip over the top cover as shown in the video.

-Alan from Ontario has made a bracket and sent in some photos.
+Many of you have made a bracket – Alan from Ontario has made a bracket and sent in some photos.

 Steve.